samus-io/tablab-steps/steps/wmk0VQLWewq0NcY0WbeK4nIx5H5uymv3vbN/en/README.md

 # Enforcing CORS in Apache

-* CORS enforcement in Apache involves explicitly configuring allowed origins, methods, and headers using the `mod_headers` module to control cross-origin access to specific endpoints.
+* `Cross-Origin Resource Sharing (CORS)` enforcement in Apache involves explicitly configuring allowed origins, methods, and headers using the `mod_headers` module to control cross-origin access to specific endpoints.

 ## Apache configuration files overview